 The School entered into an agreement with S.M.A.R.T.
 Management LLC to provide professional management and consulting services to the School.
-In its capacity as the School's education service and support provider, S.M.A.R.T.
+In its capacity, as the School's education service and support provider, S.M.A.R.T.
 Management LLC manages the finances and operations and makes recommendations to the School's independent board of directors which make the final determinations regarding polices and contracts.

 In providing management services to the School, officers of S.M.A.R.T.
 Management LLC may not serve as members of the Board of Directors of the School.
-The agreement began on July 1, 2021 and is in effect through June 30, 2026 with an option to renew.
+The agreement began on July 1, 2021, and is in effect through June 30, 2026 with an option to renew.
 The contract can be terminated by either party with 90 days' notice.
-The contract calls for a management fee of 10% of full time equivalent (FTE) revenues based on the School's enrollment.
-During the year-ended June 30, 2023, the School incurred management fees of \$662,339.
-At June 30, 2023, the School had \$746,190 of amounts due to S.M.A.R.T.
-Management LLC at June 30, 2023.
+The contract calls for a management fee between 4% and 10% of full time equivalent (FTE) revenues based on the School's enrollment.
+During the year-ended June 30, 2023, the School incurred management fees of 10% or \$378,765 and \$455,971 was due to S.M.A.R.T.
+Management LLC and is included in accounts payable and accrued liabilities at June 30, 2023.
+In addition, the School had advances due to S.M.A.R.T.
+Management LLC of \$20,000 at June 30, 2023.